remyr1996/PuppyTalk/README.md

 ## Known bugs

 - Some verbs will sometimes automatically be conjugated to third person when they shouldn't, seems to be a limitation with Autohotkey
-- On rare occasions, " have" will be replaced by " has" in bambi mode.
-I've tried to fix it, but it seems to be the only way to have the "I have" replaced by "Bambi has" working, which is more important.
+- On rare occasions, " have" will be replaced by " has" in puppy mode.
+I've tried to fix it, but it seems to be the only way to have the "I have" replaced by "puppy has" working, which is more important.
 And since "has" instead of "have" often sounds cute, I guess we can live with that.
+- If holding the shift key when a replacement occurs, it seems that windows will act as though the shift-up press is never processed.
+Shift seems to be held down forever.
+I think this can be fixed by holding shift during another replacement, or by disabling and re-enabling the script.
+Alternatively, just don't use the shift key with this script running to avoid the issue entirely.

 ## Contributing

-I'm always looking for help to populate the script with new words, especially simple replacement for complexe words.
+I'm always looking for help to populate the script with new words, especially simple replacement for complex words.

-- Feel free to create new issues for bugs and suggestions there: [Issue Board](https://github.com/Triskelia/Bambi-Dumbtalk-Script/issues)

-## Credits

-- [LoonyLadle](https://github.com/LoonyLadle): Some features were inspired from their [pull request](https://github.com/Triskelia/Bambi-Dumbtalk-Script/pull/2)